-- 34. The county fiscal policy is its primary tool to improve income distribution through both its revenue and spending policies.
-Fiscal policy are designed to support macroeconomic stability, correct market failures and provide public goods with particular emphasis on inclusiveness, in particular elderly welfare, special needs of vulnerable groups and the disabled, access to free and improved health care, and free basic primary education and subsidized post-secondary education. - 35.
-The county recurrent budget shows the significant contribution of budget support relative to local revenue.
-The share of staff costs compared to operating expenditure continues to account for over 62.3%.
-The balances brought forward for each FY will contribute to county cash balances. - 36.
-To ensure prudent debt management, the county will pursue with improvements the following measures (with support of specific policies): - a) Improving estimation of funding ceilings based on realistic assessments of revenue raising capacity, budget support and development assistance, and where appropriate prudent borrowing; - b) More careful assessing and managing of appropriate levels of public debt and cash reserves required to create fiscal space to respond to shocks and unforeseen events; - c) Improving budget allocation across sectors by better analysis, prioritization and discussions to better align funding allocations to departmental/agency corporate plans based on the County Strategic Development Framework (CSDF) and overall available funding; - d) Improving quality of expenditure by ensuring commitments are properly cost and funded, restricting ad hoc funding additions during the year, improved financial management and reporting, linked to reporting on progress against sectoral plan indicators. - e) Establishment of Debt Unit: The County should establish a Debt Management Unit which will be in charge of debt audit, managing debtors and creditors' information.
+- 32. The county fiscal policy is a primary tool to improve income distribution through both its revenue and spending policies.
+Fiscal policy are designed to support macroeconomic stability, correct market failures and provide public goods with particular emphasis on inclusiveness, in particular elderly welfare, special needs of vulnerable groups and the disabled, access to free and improved health care, and free basic primary education and subsidized post-secondary education. - 33.
+To ensure prudent debt management, the county will pursue with improvements the following measures (with support of specific policies): - a) Improving estimation of funding ceilings based on realistic assessments of revenue raising capacity, budget support and development assistance, and where appropriate prudent borrowing; - b) More careful assessing and managing of appropriate levels of public debt and cash reserves required to create fiscal space to respond to shocks and unforeseen events; - c) Improving budget allocation across sectors by better analysis, prioritization and discussions to better align funding allocations to departmental/agency corporate plans based on the County Strategic Development Framework (CSDF) and overall available funding; - d) Improving quality of expenditure by ensuring commitments are properly cost and funded, restricting ad hoc funding additions during the year, improved financial management and reporting, linked to reporting on progress against sectoral plan indicators. - e) Establishment of Debt Unit: The County should establish a Debt Management Unit which will be in charge of debt audit, managing debtors and creditors' information. - f) Payment of creditors: The Bungoma County Government to pay its creditors promptly to maintain good cordial relationship with them and to reduce the risk of accruing interest which becomes a burden in the long. - g) Monthly savings: The departments should save monthly by reducing unnecessary expenditure even those budgeted for and use the monies for debt payment and in economic development subject to approval by the county assembly.

-- f) Payment of creditors: The Bungoma County Government to pay its creditors promptly to maintain good cordial relationship with them and to reduce the risk of accruing interest which becomes a burden in the long. - g) Monthly savings: The departments should save monthly by reducing unnecessary expenditure even those budgeted for and use the monies for debt payment and in economic development subject to approval by the county assembly. - h) Stakeholders' Involvement: Some activities such cleaning the environment, tree planting to be undertaken through involvement of the community.
+h) Stakeholders' Involvement: Some activities such as cleaning the environment, tree planting to be undertaken through involvement of the community.
 This will be a strategy to minimize debts arising through wages and allowances.